LastLeaf/fw.mpa/doc/packaged_webapp.md

 In cache mode, a `webapp.html` is generated with the code cache.
 It's the web-app start file.
 If everything goes well, you can directly open it in the browser (in file:// protocol).

 The whole `cache/` is the web-app (you may rename the `webapp.html` to `index.html`).
+If you need to load some files from `static/`, copy them to the `cache/` when you package your app.
 It may be difficult to debug, for the code is minified.
 You can just debug in common website mode.

+Notes: the path in routes will never conflict with the static resource URLs.
+Don't worry about that.

 ### Extra Work Needed for Web-App ###